TarikEl/DoseCalcs-Gui/docs/Commands.rst

 The results will be calculated for the set source-target combinations.
 If you want to calculate the results for all defined sources and targets in results directory, set "all" instead of  "[Volume1] [Volume2] [Volume3] ..." after source and target keyword.

-ex1 : /RunAndScoreData/setVolumesToScore source LiverVol LungsVol target SpleenVol PancreasVol
+ex : /RunAndScoreData/setVolumesToScore source LiverVol LungsVol target SpleenVol PancreasVol

-ex2 : /RunAndScoreData/setVolumesToScore source all target all
+ex : /RunAndScoreData/setVolumesToScore source all target all

 You can define a combination of several geometry-defined target regions in one for example: